-Job Description Last year we had an event to be proud of with over 3000 attendees at our second annual Fly A Kite Fest.
+Job Description: Last year we had an event to be proud of with over 5,000 attendees at our fifth annual Fly A Kite Fest.
 We are looking for an intern to help make this event soar!
 After this internship the intern will have seen the full planning of a community event and gain resume building experience.
 The fundraising event is a fun Family Kite Event to raise awareness and funding for healthy child development programs right here in Northeast Wisconsin.
 The intern will gain experience working with committees, community partners, volunteers and donors.
 The intern will participate in committee planning, event logistics, event promotion and more.
-Everything from the nitty gritty to the glory for the third year for this event.

 If intern is looking for a focus in volunteer coordination, development, or communications we can tailor an internship to that skill set for a committed intern experience.

 For spring intern will work to help with initial event planning for Fly A Kite Fest and plans for the Blue Kite Campaign to help build skills.
 Upon completion of a successful Spring internship there will be an opportunity to participate in a paid summer internship.

 Work schedule 12-16 Hours a week (Flexible) for academic semester

 Qualifications: Current Student

 Reports to: Parent Educator Supervisor

 Typical evening hours are 5:00-7:30pm on weeknights.
 This is on an as needed basis for parenting classes and workshops.